jonassjoh/AdventOfCode/README.md

 Solutions for [https://adventofcode.com/2020](https://adventofcode.com/2020) days 1-5 in C#.

-Solutions for others days in Python and with way less effort.
+Solutions for others days in (bad) Python and written with way less effort.